saw/mang/README.md

    - Data comes from servies (`addressModelService.js`)
    - DOM interaction is via directives
    - Non-shared components still use directives for DOM/template loading
-   - Controllers are thing and bind data to views
+   - Controllers are thin and bind data to views

 ## Running